Do you wish you had more control over demands on your attention?

 How does the dashboard work?

 The Digital Wellbeing dashboard in Android's setting menu allows you to see how much time you've spent in apps during the day, how many times you've unlocked your device in a day, and how many notifications you received in a day.
-Google said you will be able to drill-down on any of these things.
+You will be able to drill-down on any of these things.
 For example, you can tap on an app, like Gmail, to see how much you used the app on, let's say, Saturday.

-Developers will be able to provide even more detailed breakdowns so that you can see just how you're spending time in their apps.
+Developers will be able to provide even more detailed breakdowns so you can see how you're spending time in their apps.
 Google said it's allowing them to do this so that you can determine whether you're experiencing "meaningful engagement" in any given app.
 For example, Google's own YouTube will be getting a 'deep link' so you can view your total watch time across mobile and desktop.

 Through the dashboard, Android Pie will let you set time limits on specific apps.
 So, for Snapchat, for instance, you can set a timer for 15 minutes or 30 minutes or 45 minutes.
 Then, your device will nudge you when you're close to your time limit, gently reminding you that's time to do something else.
 Even better, for the rest of the day, that app's icon will be greyed out to remind you of your goal.